Carapacik/swagger_parser/swagger_parser/README.md

 swagger_parser:
   # Required.
 Sets the OpenApi schema path directory for api definition
   schema_path: specs/openapi.json

   # Required.
 Sets output directory for generated files (Clients and Dtos)
   output_directory: lib/api

   # Optional.
 Sets the programming language.
-Current available languages are: dart, kotlin.
+  # Current available languages are: dart, kotlin.
 Default: dart
   language: dart

   # Optional (dart only).
 Set 'true' to generate data classes using freezed package.
 Default: false
   freezed: false

   # Optional (dart only).
-Set 'true' to generate interface with all clients instances.
+Set 'true' to generate root client
+  # with interface and all clients instances.
 Default: true
-  root_interface: true
+  root_client: true

   # Optional (dart only).
 Set root client name.
 Default: RestClient
   root_client_name: RestClient

   # Optional.
+Set API name for folder and export file (coming soon).
+  # If not specified, the file name is used.
+  name: null

-Set 'true' to put all clients in one folder.
+  # Optional.
+Set to 'true' to put the all api in its folder.
 Default: false
-  squish_clients: false
+  put_in_folder: false

   # Optional.
+Set 'true' to put all clients in clients folder.
+Default: false.
+  put_clients_in_folder: false

+  # Optional.
+Set to 'true' to squash all clients in one client.
+Default: false
+  squash_clients: false

+  # Optional.
 Set postfix for Client class and file.
 Default: Client
   client_postfix: Client

   # Optional.
 Set 'true' to use only the endpoint path for the method name.
-Set 'false' to use operationId.
+  # Set 'false' to use operationId.
 Default: false
   path_method_name: false

   # Optional.
 Set 'true' to include toJson() in enums.
-If set to false, serialization will use .name instead.
+  # If set to false, serialization will use .name instead.
 Default: false
   enums_to_json: false

   # Optional.
 Set 'true' to set enum prefix from parent component.
 Default: false
   enums_prefix: false

   # Optional.
 Set 'false' to not put a comment at the beginning of the generated files.
 Default: true
   mark_files_as_generated: true

   # Optional.
-Set to 'true' to put the api in its folder.
-Default: false
-  put_in_folder: false
-  # Optional.
-Set API name for folder.
-If not specified, the file name is used.
-  name: null
-  # Optional.
 Set regex replacement rules for the names of the generated classes/enums.
-All rules are applied in order.
+  # All rules are applied in order.
   replacement_rules:
     # Example of rule
     - pattern: "$"